Keratoconus and other Ectatic (thinning) corneal disorders

 See the end of this page for publication references

 Barnard and Levit Centre of Excellence for the management of the irregular cornea disorders.

-Mr Levit specialises in the management of the visual symptoms of keratoconus and other corneal ectatic disorders with contact lenses, he is the inventor and designer of a specialist contact lens design and correction system for keratoconus called the ALK™ which are manufactured and distributed all over the world by Ultravision CLPL.
-Mr Levit has many years of experience of vision correction of ectatic corneal disorders like keratoconus, keratoglobus, pellucid and Terrien's marginal degeneration and other aquired irregular corneal disorders which require specialist contact lens treatment.
+Doctor Levit specialises in the management of the visual symptoms of keratoconus and other corneal ectatic disorders with contact lenses, he is the inventor and designer of a specialist contact lens design and correction system for keratoconus called the ALK™ which are manufactured and distributed all over the world by Ultravision CLPL.
+Doctor Levit has many years of experience of vision correction of ectatic corneal disorders like keratoconus, keratoglobus, pellucid and Terrien's marginal degeneration and other aquired irregular corneal disorders which require specialist contact lens treatment.
 He has been engaged in specialist contact lens work both in the hospital eye service and private practice since 1995.

 The centre of excellence for the management of the irregular cornea disorders was established at Barnard and Levit in 2012.
 The idea is to provide a collaborative referral centre for long term management and care of patients with these chronic progressive disorders.
 The collaboration with consultant corneal surgeons enables the provision of required care at the appropriate time and by the appropriate specialist.